smart-edge-open/ido-specs/doc/applications-onboard/network-edge-applications-onboarding.md

 > **Note**: The Docker registry setup is out of scope for this document.
 If users already have a docker container image file and would like to copy it to the node manually, they can use the `docker load` command to add the image.
 The success of using a pre-built Docker image depends on the application dependencies that users must know.

 The OpenNESS [edgeapps](https://github.com/otcshare/edgeapps) repository provides images for OpenNESS supported applications.
-Please pull the repository to your Edge Node to build the images.
+Pull the repository to your Edge Node to build the images.

 This document explains the build and deployment of two applications:
 1. Sample application: a simple “Hello, World!” reference application for OpenNESS